RKSV Nuenen: 1990s–2000s: Tweede Klasse, above and below

 As in the early seventies, by the early nineties, RKSV was once again a leading Derde Klasse team (with the exception of the weaker 1990–1991 season).
-As results kept improving in 1994, it grabbed its first Derde Klasse championship and found itself playing that year, for the very first time in the Tweede Klasse.
+As results kept improving in 1994, it grabbed its first Derde Klasse championship and found itself playing that year for the first time in the Tweede Klasse.
 In the Tweede Klasse it performed well starting from the first season, taking the section championship in 2001.

 In 2002 Nuenen finished 8th in the Eerste Klasse and as early as its second season it won its first Eerste Klasse championship to reach the Hoofdklasse for the very first time.
 Ernie Brandts coached during this foray into the Hoofdklasse.
 Not quite ready for the challenge, RKSV finished 13th, and went back to the Eerste Klasse in 2004.
 Nuenen finished 11th in the Eerste Klasse, and went back to the Tweede Klasse in 2005.
 Former international Jan Poortvliet started coaching the team.
 In the Tweede Klasse, Nuenen immediately took the championship of 2006.
 During the next years it played stable at usually competing for the top spots of the Eerste Klasse, also after parting ways with Jan Poortvliet in 2007.